 Homegirl London pays homage to Violet & George.
 It’s a company which isn’t owned by anyone called Violet or anyone called George for that matter.
-Nicky Mudie is the woman behind the interior tailoring business making beautiful bespoke and simply sumptuous cushions, lampshades, made to measure curtains, blinds and upholstered furniture.
+Nicky Mudie is the woman behind the interior tailoring business making beautifully bespoke and simply sumptuous cushions, lampshades, made to measure curtains, blinds and upholstered furniture.
 She set up her business back in 2009 when she couldn’t find any original or creative soft furnishings for her interior design projects.
 She’s always had a passion for colour, fashion and craftsmanship so it’s no wonder she’s ended up making such beautiful, eclectic pieces which incorporate pleating, weaving and fringing.
 I caught up with Nicky to ask a few questions …

 Q: What’s your background?

 A: I studied textile design and was always going to be a print designer from an early age.
-At university I subsidised my income by making clothes and costumes for people and being involved in a fashion up-cycling business called NoLogo for Oxfam.
+At university, I subsidised my income by making clothes and costumes for people and being involved in a fashion up-cycling business called NoLogo for Oxfam.
 So when I stepped out into the real world I continued designing, up-cycling and making clothes for most of my 20s.
 I turned to interiors after helping friends launch a private members club just off the Strand and apprenticed myself to the interior designer who took me under his wing for 2 years … I worked as an interior designer for 10 years and then launched Violet & George in 2009 to take me back to my first love of textiles.

 Q: What inspired you to set up Violet & George?